freeCodeCamp/freeCodeCamp/guide/english/blockchain/types/index.md

-There is another category for classification, that is based on the persmission granted to the blockchain network.
+There is another category for classification, that is based on the permission granted to the blockchain network.
 They are classified as -

 1. Public Permissioned Blockchain
 2. Private Permissioned Blockchain